 When creating your presentation, take advantage of the theme palette feature in PowerPoint and Google Slides.
 This tool allows you easy access to your color palette and lets you quickly change the colors of text and elements in your presentation at once without having to do them individually.

 There are several tools available for building a color scheme and using color palettes in presentation and design software.
 Use them to create a cohesive and engaging color scheme to be used in your presentations.

-By now, you should have a pretty strong idea about color theory and building a color scheme.
-However, that shouldn’t discourage you from using tools and resources that help you speed up the process of selecting a perfect color scheme for your presentation.
+By now, you should have a pretty good idea of color theory and how to build a color scheme.
+However, that shouldn’t discourage you from using tools and resources that help you speed up the process of selecting the perfect color scheme for your presentation.

 This tool has detailed options for crafting a color palette, with options for the type of palette desired (sequential, diverging), correcting lightness, and a color blindness simulator.
-These chroma.js Color Palette Helper’s features allow for more refined and cohesive palettes.
+These features of the chroma.js Color Palette Helper allow for more refined and cohesive palettes.

 Since there aren’t many tools for creating qualitative palettes, you could extract potential color palettes from images with colors that resemble your intended mood.
 Color Thief is a tool that lets you generate a color palette from your own uploaded pictures.
 Although you would need to tweak your options to create an appropriate palette, Color Thief is a great starting point.

 Similar to Coblis, Viz Palette is a color palette tool that allows you to see how your palettes are perceived by individuals with different color perception deficiencies and color contexts.
 Furthermore, you can alter the color palette instantly in the tool.